UniOulu-Ubicomp-Programming-Courses/jtkj-sensortag-gateway/README.md

 All typed text not beginning with a '.' character is sent to the connected SensorTag via UART.
 This always sends a 50 bytes long zero terminated string, meaning, you can use a fixed size reception buffer, or the delimiter '\0', to receive the UART message.

 The Tamagotchi sends a message 'id,BEEP' from the backend for each value when it is low.
+For example, if the client's SensorTag ID is 0432, this message will be '432,BEEP'.
+Note the missing leading zeros.

 ## Usage of the Terminal User Interface